AwesomeLlama05/AwesomeLlama05/README.md

-- 👋 Hi, I’m @AwesomeLlama05
+- 👋 Hi, I’m Ada

-- Working on roughly modelling a chemical plant.
+- Working on reasoning for chemical process diagnostics

-- Interested in learning web-dev, for maintaining the Imperial College ChemEng Wiki (and Communal Library)
-- Interested in learning methods in bioprocess simulation, for animal cell culture scale-up.
+- Interested in methods in bioprocess simulation, for animal cell culture scale-up.
-- Wonders why we haven't gotten great biofuels yet, worries the same thing might happen for other bulk bioprocesses, wants to figure out why.

-- Looking to collaborate on any projects in these areas!